WSU-CPTS322-SP26/IDS/ElasticDemo/README.md

 # Elastic IDS Demo

-This project demonstrates a simple Elastic Stack GUI for monitoring system metrics.
+This is a simple Elastic Stack GUI for monitoring system metrics.
 It uses Docker to run:

 - **Elasticsearch** – stores metrics
 - **Kibana** – visualizes metrics
 - **Metricbeat** – collects system metrics

-This is intended as a **demo dashboard**, no intrusion detection functionality is included yet.
+This is intended as a **demo**, no intrusion detection functionality is included yet.

 ---

 ## Prerequisites

-- [Docker Desktop](https://www.docker.com/products/docker-desktop) installed in C:\Program Files
+- [Docker Desktop](https://www.docker.com/products/docker-desktop) installed at C:\Program Files
 - Minimum 8GB RAM recommended

 ---